gfleury/overlayroot/README.md

 - EC2 ephemeral storage as RW on top of EBS volumus as a RO. (probably same performance from instances storage).
 Get instance storage IOPS on EBS root volumes.
 - If the root EBS volume fails, should improve the graceful degradation.
 - Protect root filesystem from modifications.
 - The root device volume for an I3 instance must be an Amazon EBS volume.
 So this allow you to use all nvme drivers performance on the root file system.
+Allowing you to use ephemeral volumes as I3 root filesystem.

 ## Latest version: